We're happy to answer questions anytime during the admissions season. Don't see the answer here? Contact us at 540-375-2270 or 800-388-2276.

 Q: What are the deadlines?

-A: Transfers are admitted on a rolling admissions basis, but the following dates are recommended: June 1 for fall semester applications; December 1 for spring semester applications.
+A: Transfers are admitted on a rolling admissions basis, but the following dates are recommended: May 15 for fall semester applications; November 15 for spring semester applications.
+Extensions granted if necessary.

 Q: Does Roanoke have a minimum GPA for transfers?